youwuyou/AISE/project_3/README.md

 # Project 3: Foundation Models for Phase-Field Dynamics

+In this project, we aim to train and evaluate a foundation model [^1].
+Our implementation is based on the Fourier Neural Operator (FNO) [^2] as its architectural backbone.

-In this project, we consider the 1D Allen-Cahn equation:
+Within the scope of our project, we consider the 1D Allen-Cahn equation:

 $$
 \frac{\partial u}{\partial t} = \Delta_{x} u - \frac{1}{\epsilon^{2}} (u^{3} - u), x\in [-1,1]
 $$

 with varying $\epsilon$ values.

 ## Getting Started